FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 	The number of associated points or vertex $V_{i}^{2d}$ is the integer part of $coef(V_{i}^{2d}) M$.

-* `:::freefem region=` This vector is used to initialized the region of tetrahedra.
+* `:::freefem region=` This vector is used to initialize the region of tetrahedra.

-	This vector contain successive pair of the 2d region number at index $2i$ and the corresponding 3d region number at index $2i+1$, like [`:::freefem change`](#how-to-change-the-label-of-elements-and-border-elements-of-a-mesh).
+	This vector contains successive pairs of the 2d region number at index $2i$ and the corresponding 3d region number at index $2i+1$, like [`:::freefem change`](#how-to-change-the-label-of-elements-and-border-elements-of-a-mesh).

-* `:::freefem labelmid=` This vector is used to initialized the 3d labels number of the vertical face or mid face form the 2d label number.
+* `:::freefem labelmid=` This vector is used to initialize the 3d labels number of the vertical face or mid face from the 2d label number.

-	This vector contains successive pair of the 2d label number at index $2i$ and the corresponding 3d label number at index $2i+1$, like [`:::freefem change`](#how-to-change-the-label-of-elements-and-border-elements-of-a-mesh).
+	This vector contains successive pairs of the 2d label number at index $2i$ and the corresponding 3d label number at index $2i+1$, like [`:::freefem change`](#how-to-change-the-label-of-elements-and-border-elements-of-a-mesh).

-* `:::freefem labelup=` This vector is used to initialized the 3d label numbers of the upper/top face form the 2d region number.
+* `:::freefem labelup=` This vector is used to initialize the 3d label numbers of the upper/top face from the 2d region number.

-	This vector contains successive pair of the 2d region number at index $2i$ and the corresponding 3d label number at index $2i+1$, like [`:::freefem change`](#how-to-change-the-label-of-elements-and-border-elements-of-a-mesh).
+	This vector contains successive pairs of the 2d region number at index $2i$ and the corresponding 3d label number at index $2i+1$, like [`:::freefem change`](#how-to-change-the-label-of-elements-and-border-elements-of-a-mesh).

 * `:::freefem labeldown=` Same as the previous case but for the lower/down face label.